hackoregon/civic-devops/docs/HOWTO-rebuild-the-centralized-database-service.md

 2. Install and configure PostgreSQL
 3. Create users and databases
 4. Restore databases from backup
+5. Extend the EBS data volume for new databases

 ## Build an EC2 machine